Dee Ford

-Donald “Dee” Ford (born March 19, 1991) is an American football defensive end who is a free agent.
-He was drafted by the Kansas City Chiefs in the first round of the 2014 NFL Draft.
-He played college football at Auburn.
+Donald “Dee” Ford (born March 19, 1991) is an American former professional football player who was a linebacker in the National Football League (NFL).
+He played college football for the Auburn Tigers and was selected by the Kansas City Chiefs in the first round of the 2014 NFL draft.

-Early years
+Early life

 Ford attended St. Clair County High School in Odenville, Alabama.
 While there, he played high school football.
 As a senior, Ford recorded 90 tackles, including 38 tackles for loss and 18 sacks, intercepted a pass, and broke up three while being named to the Class 4A All-State team by the Alabama Sports Writers Association.
 As a junior, he posted 87 total tackles with 16 tackles for a loss and 12 sacks.

 Considered a three-star recruit by Rivals.com, he was ranked as the 62nd best outside linebacker prospect in the nation.

 College career

 Ford attended Auburn University from 2009 to 2013.
 During his career, he had 19.5 sacks.
-As a senior in 2013, he was an All-SEC selection.
+As a senior in 2013, he was an All-Southeastern Conference (SEC) selection.